unifiedjs/unified-args/readme.md

 cli input.txt --use 'lint=alpha:"bravo"'
 ```

-Plug-in to load by its name, optionally with options, and use on every
+Plug-in to load by its name or path, optionally with options, and use
-processed file.
+on every processed file.
 Can be set from [configuration files][config-file].

-To pass options, follow the plugin’s name by an equals sign (`=`) and
+To pass options, follow the plugin by an equals sign (`=`) and settings,
-settings, which have the same in syntax as [`--setting <settings>`][setting].
+which have the same in syntax as [`--setting <settings>`][setting].

 Prefers plug-ins prefixed with the [configured `pluginPrefix`][configured].